-The economic analysis aims to measure and evaluate the positive and negative impacts of a project, program, policy, or regulation to estimate, in monetary terms, the net benefit to society.
-The economic analysis considers only the incremental costs and benefits relative to a baseline scenario, i.e., those directly attributable to the Project under study.
-In this sense, the benefit-cost analysis considers only questions of efficiency and must answer the question : are the economic benefits greater than the economic costs to all members of society without discrimination?
+The economic analysis aims to measure and evaluate the positive and negative impacts of a project, program, policy, or regulation in order to estimate, in monetary terms, the net benefit to society.
+The economic analysis considers the incremental costs and benefits relative to a baseline or without project scenario or status quo, i.e., those attributable to the Project (and its options if any) under study.
+In this sense, the benefit-cost analysis considers questions of economic efficiency and must answer the question: are the economic benefits greater than the economic costs to all members of society without discrimination?
 This type of analysis allows for comparing projects with varying characteristics and consequences.